doiftrue/democracy-poll/readme.txt

 == Changelog ==

+= 6.0.3 =
+* BUG: Poll Widget was not worked correctly if select random poll option was set.

 = 6.0.2 =
-BUG: A fatal error occurred when using the "WordFence" plugin: "Failed opening ... /Helpers/wfConfig.php".
+* BUG: A fatal error occurred when using the "WordFence" plugin: "Failed opening ... /Helpers/wfConfig.php".

 = 6.0.1 =
 * BUG: Fix v6.0.0 bug: short-circuit recursion on plugin object construct for the not logged-in users.